For the convenience of our readers who are not familiar with MEMS technology, we have first given a brief introduction to MEMS.

 - Corrosive wear: When surfaces of MEMS devices interact in a chemical environment, degradation of surface occurs.
 Sliding can disintegrate and scatter rust particles or corrosive layer which can cause severe damage to MEMS internal structures.
 This kind of wear is common in microfluidic systems and biological MEMS.

-- Surface fatigue: This type of wear generally occurs in rolling elements such as gears and bearings.
+- Surface Fatigue wear: This type of wear generally occurs in rolling elements such as gears and bearings.
 Repeated cyclic loading triggers development of cracks which by time propagate along the surfaces of structures causing partial or complete failure of MEMS device.

 Some of the solutions that can prove to be beneficial for avoiding/minimizing wear are: